SunilCoder/fblogin/README.md

 # fblogin
-login with facebook in meteor
+login with facebook in meteor.
+Profile pic of fbuser extraced.
+Save the taggable_friends name in database